-All financial assets and liabilities are initially measured at transaction price (including transaction cost).
+All financial assets and liabilities are initially measured at transaction price (including transaction cost) and subsequently recognised at amortised cost.

 Debt instrument which meet the conditions of being 'basic' financial instruments as defined in FRS 102.11.9 are subsequently measured at amortised cost using the effective interest method.